eProsima/Fast-DDS/README.md

 sudo apt install libasio-dev libtinyxml2-dev
 ```

-On OpenSuSU, you can install these libraries using the next command
+On OpenSuSE, you can install these libraries using the next command

 ```bash
 sudo zypper install asio-devel tinyxml2-devel